 By train

-[edit]Busan is well connected to the Korean rail network and a main hub for the fast and efficient KTX trains.
+[edit]Busan is well connected to the Korean rail network and a main hub for fast and efficient KTX trains.

 KTX trains connect Seoul to Busan via Daegu and Daejeon.
 The journey takes 120–150 min (₩59,800 for an adult in economy class).
 Tickets can be purchased at the counter but automated English-language machines are available.